abice/go-enum/README.md

    --ptr                       Adds a pointer method to get a pointer from const values (default: false) --sqlnullint                Adds a Null{{ENUM}} type for marshalling a nullable int value to sql (default: false) --sqlnullstr                Adds a Null{{ENUM}} type for marshalling a nullable string value to sql.
 If sqlnullint is specified too, it will be Null{{ENUM}}Str (default: false)
    --template value, -t value  Additional template file(s) to generate enums.
 Use more than one flag for more files.
+Templates will be executed in alphabetical order.
    --help, -h                  show help (default: false)
 ```